-This document reports performance and results of triaxial compression tests, with loading beyond the failure point into the post-failure regime, on water-saturated specimens sampled from borehole KFM07A at Forsmark, see map in Figure 1-1.
+This document reports performance and results of triaxial compression tests, with loading beyond the failure point into the post-failure regime, on water-saturated drill core specimens sampled from borehole KFM09A at Forsmark, see map in Figure 1-1.
 The tests were carried out in the material and rock mechanics laboratories at the Department of Building Technology and Mechanics at the Swedish National Testing and Research Institute (SP).
-The activity is part of the site investigation programme at Forsmark managed by SKB (The Swedish Nuclear Fuel and Waste Management Co).
+The activity is part of the site investigation programme at Forsmark managed by SKB (The Swedish Nuclear Fuel and Waste Management Company).

 The controlling documents for the activity are listed in Table 1-1.
-Both Activity Plan and Method Description are SKB's internal controlling documents, whereas the Quality Plan referred to in the table is an SP internal controlling document.
+Both Activity Plan and Method Descriptions are SKB's internal controlling documents, whereas the Quality Plan referred to in the table is an SP internal controlling document.

-Borehole KFM07A, see Figure 1-1, is a telescopic drilled borehole inclined c 60° from the horizontal plane and with a total length of 1,001,55 m.
-The borehole section 0-100,40 m is percussion drilled, whereas section 100,40-1,001,55 m is core drilled.
+Borehole KFM09A, see Figure 1-1, is a core drilled borehole inclined c 60° from the horizontal plane and with a total length of c 800 m.

-SKB supplied SP with rock cores which arrived at SP in April 2005 and were tested during June 2005.
-Cylindrical specimens were cut from the cores and selected based on the preliminary core logging with the strategy to primarily investigate the properties of the dominant rock type.
+SKB supplied SP with rock cores which arrived at SP in January 2006 and were tested during June 2006.
+Cylindrical specimens were cut from the cores and selected based on the preliminary core logging with the strategy to primarily investigate the properties of the rock types metamorphic granodiorite (101056) and pegmatite (101061).
 The method description SKB MD 190.003 was followed both for sampling and for the triaxial compression tests, whereas the density determinations were performed in compliance with method description SKB MD 160.002.

-As to the specimen preparation, the end surfaces of the specimens were grinded in order to comply with the required shape tolerances and kept stored in water for 8 days, up to density determination and for 44-51 days before the triaxial testing.
+As to the specimen preparation, the end surfaces of the specimens were grinded in order to comply with the required shape tolerances.
+The specimens were kept stored in water, with a minimum of 7 days, up to testing.
 This yields a water saturation, which is intended to resemble the in-situ moisture condition.
 The density was determined on each specimen and the triaxial compression tests were carried out at this moisture condition at different confining pressures.
 The specimens were photographed before and after the mechanical testing.